hestiaAI/website.template/src/site/about/en/index.md

 philosophy_title: Why “Hestia”?
 layout: about
 permalink: /en/about/index.html
-title: About
-lead: |-
-  **We are Hestia.ai**

-  The tech company that's changing tech norms
-lead_image: /assets/media/hestia_hero.png
 story_title: About Us
 people:
   - name: Paul-Olivier Dehaye
     description: Paul-Olivier is a mathematician by training (PhD Stanford, fellowships Oxford and ETH Zurich) who became interested in the role of personal data in society.
 He has most notably helped uncover the Cambridge Analytica scandal.
-He has led the NGO PersonalData.io and sits on the board of MyData Global.
+He has led the NGO PersonalData.io and sat on the board of MyData Global.
 He is the **CEO** of Hestia.ai.
     image: /assets/media/paul-olivier-dehaye-c-hestia.ai-c.jpg
     twitter: https://twitter.com/podehaye
-  - name: " Marie-Pierre Vidonne"
-    image: /assets/media/marie-pierre-vidonne-c-hestia.ai-c.jpg
-    description: Marie-Pierre is a Physicist.
-After several years spent in R&D in both public and private sectors, Marie-Pierre joined Hestia.ai in February 2021 as **analyst, grant officer and consortiums builder**.
   - name: Charles Foucault-Dumas
     description: A science journalist and [writer](https://foucault-dumas.ch/),
       Charles launched the media L'Usine Digitale before heading the NGO